tjburns08/umap-for-cytof/README.md

 # UMAP for CyTOF
-UMAP is a new low dimensionality embedding tool developed by Leland McInnes (https://github.com/lmcinnes), which has potential to be of great use for the single cell analysis community.
+Uniform Manifold Approximation and Projection (UMAP) is a new low dimensionality embedding tool developed by Leland McInnes (https://github.com/lmcinnes), which has potential to be of great use for the single cell analysis community.
 Our field moves fast, and we need to evolve with it.

 This repository is part of a larger project to determine the fidelity of the UMAP embeddings as relevant to CyTOF data.
 Given that UMAP is written in Python and a lot of CyTOF processing architecture is written in R, I provide both R and Python